Disclosure Framework—Entity’s Decision Process

-Currently four sets of disclosure requirements are being reviewed as part of the Disclosure Framework project.
-Each review will include (1) and evaluation of existing disclosure requirements within the Topic after applying the concepts in the Board’s decision process and (2) consideration of ways to promote the appropriate use of discretion specifically within the Topic.
-The Board’s decision process and the entity’s decision process are being used together to modify the disclosure sections in the following Topics:
+Currently, four sets of disclosure requirements are being reviewed as part of the Disclosure Framework project.
+Each review will include (1) an evaluation of existing disclosure requirements within the Topic after applying the concepts in the Board’s decision process and (2) consideration of ways to promote the appropriate use of discretion specifically within the Topic.
+The Board’s decision process and the entity’s decision process are being used together to modify the disclosure Sections in the following Topics:

-Field StudyThe FASB conducted a field study which tested the ability of public and private companies and not-for-profit organizations to exercise discretion over which disclosures they provide in notes to financial statements.
-The FASB staff presented the results of this field study and next steps based on the field study findings at the April 4, 2014 Board Meeting.
+Field StudyThe FASB conducted a field study that tested the ability of public and private companies and not-for-profit organizations to exercise discretion over which disclosures they provide in notes to financial statements.
+The FASB staff presented the results of this field study and next steps based on the field study findings at the April 4, 2014 Board meeting.

 - Read the comment letters on the Invitation to Comment

 - Read the comment letter summary on the Invitation to Comment